 Coupons can also be used to buy groceries or a turkey at Thanksgiving.
 Families that want to prepare their own dinner (but save money at the same time) often benefit from these discounts.
 Not only can anyone use a coupon to save money, but they are also free and can be printed from an online website or cut from the newspaper.
 Find a listing of free coupon sites.

-Free turkey meals can also be provided by the Salvation Army.
+Free turkey meals can also be provided by the Salvation Army during 2020.
 The faith based church group requests donations from the public and they also enter into partnership with grocery stores or local businesses.
 They will usually serve a dinner on site.
 Or in some exceptional cases they will deliver a food box to the sick or elderly.
 Salvation Army volunteers may also visit senior citizens in a nursing home or hospital to bring them a Thanksgiving meal and companionship.